pingcap/docs-cn/tiflash/troubleshoot-tiflash.md

     echo 'config show replication' | /path/to/pd-ctl -u http://<pd-ip>:<pd-port>
     ```

     The expected result is `"enable-placement-rules": "true"`.
+If not enabled, [enable the Placement Rules feature](/configure-placement-rules.md#enable-placement-rules).

 2. Check whether the TiFlash process is working correctly by viewing `UpTime` on the TiFlash-Summary monitoring panel.